-This article seeks to show both the strengths and weaknesses of Mesh Wi-Fi.
+This tutorial seeks to show both the strengths and weaknesses of Mesh WiFi and when to use it.

 What a router?

-But more importantly, you can share resources like a network attached storage (NAS) or streaming audio or video from a media server.
+But more importantly, you can share resources like network-attached storage (NAS) or streaming audio or video from a media server.
 Here you want the maximum internal network access speed regardless of the internet speed.